 UN Library: Although it lacks text books, the library has a substantial archive of UN and League of Nations documents.
 Due to a relatively low number of visitors it is a quiet place to study.
 Note that there is no wireless access at this library.
 To access the library, go through the UN visitor’s entrance (opposite the Red Cross headquarters), and get a temporary library pass at the security desk.
 Once you are in the library, ask to register for a normal library pass.
 Don’t forget to bring your student card and passport.
 While the process is easy, it can take up to 2 hours depending on how busy the library and security services are.

-- To search for documents, all of the 70 libraries use the the Réseau des bibliothèques genevoises.
-Using this central domain you can search, locate, reserve, or renew your books with your student card.
+To search for documents, all of the 70 libraries use the the Réro Explore Geneva.
+Using this catalog, you can search, locate, reserve, or renew your books with your student card.
 Note that the books have to be picked up and returned to their respective libraries.
 Inter-library loans from libraries located outside of Geneva are possible for a fee upon request.

-- IHEID: Master students can rent up to 15 documents at once, while PhD students can rent up to 30 documents.
-These limits apply to the entire library network made accessible by means of the registration with UNIGE.
+IHEID: Master students can rent up to 20 documents at once, while PhD students can rent up to 40 documents.
+These limits apply to the entire Geneva library network.

 Internet login at IHEID: Wireless internet is available to all students with a Graduate Institute login (same username and password required for course registration, as provided in registration package).
 With this information it is always possible to connect to the IHEID Guest network.
 The Authenticated network sometimes needs to be configured manually on your computer to continue to connect automatically thereafter.
 This is a complicated procedure and the IT services have to approve each device’s access to the network.
 They provide help with the configuration at the beginning of the school year and upon request.

-Printing at IHEID: Each Master student has a non-transferable quota of 500 pages per semester, each PhD student a 1000 page quota.
+Printing at IHEID: Each Master student has a non-transferable quota of 500 pages per semester, each PhD student a 2000 page quota.
 Up to this level one is printing for free, above this level, each printed page costs CHF 0.10.
 To print beyond this amount, you must top-up your student card at the recharge machines outside the cafeteria with the required amount.
-You can consult your printing statistics here.
+You can consult your printing statistics on the multifunction printers.

 Photocopying and Scanning: Photocopying and Scanning can also be done at the printers at the library.
-For a scan, you will have to enter your email address and then scan your documents – pressing the # key when you’re done will end the scan and send it over to your Graduate Institute email address.
-Requires the purchase of cards at the library helpdesk.
+For a scan, you will have to swipe your student card first or enter your email address and then scan your documents. – pressing the # key when you’re done will end the scan and send it over to your Graduate Institute email address.

 Lockers: The lockers at IHEID are located at the main entrance to the library.
-They can be rented for the semester or academic year and are subject to availability.
-There are very few of them so getting one is rather difficult.
-For availability, contact the library helpdesk.
+They can be rented for the semester or academic year for CHF 50.- deposit at the accounting service (on level 4).
+There

-- Inter–library loan: Provides Graduate Institute students and faculty with documents not held in a Geneva library.
-Sometimes necessary.
+Inter–library loan: Provides Graduate Institute students and faculty with documents not held in a Geneva library.
+It is a free service.

-- VPN: Allows to obtain the same access to documents as from the UNIGE network from anywhere in the world.
+VPN: Allows to obtain the same access to documents on the Graduate Institute network from anywhere in the world.
 Very useful, especially when you are flying home early and have papers to finish!

-- Information on how to cite a source, how to search by type of document, and the working of the IHEID library.
-Available online or during one of the introductory courses at the beginning of each academic year.
+Online guide on academic writing, how to cite a source, how to search by type of document, and the working of the IHEID library.
 The Library can also run your thesis through anti-plagiarism software, upon request.